danhixon/Mr.-Tests/README.md

 MR Files
 --------

-I'm hoping that if they are stored as JSON languages like ruby will be able to parse them as YAML in order to pull the strings out.
+I'm hoping that I can figure out a way to store the MR files as JSON.
+That was languages like ruby will be able to parse them as YAML in order to pull the strings out.
+JSON is a subset of YAML, right?

 weight_sums_by_gender.mr.yaml: